Itheum/architecture-diagrams/whitepaper.md

 Itheum provides a new pradimn to solve the same issues our competiors are trying to solve.

 ### Not all data needs to enter "blockchain"
 Many of our competiors are aiming to stream or on-board **all raw data** into blockchain powered tech stacks.
 We feel that it's impossible for any distributed system to be able to handle this amount of data.
 With petabytes worth of data being generated every second, it's not feasible to work with these kinds of volumns and overlay any "consesnsus" or enforce anny fixed standards.
 Raw data in this valumn is also not worth a lot as it takes a lot of time to process and extract any value from it.
 Itheum takes a different approach to the problem and aims to generate and unlock highly-structured, outcome-oriented and normalised personal data.
 Our data collection and analytiucs toolkit allows for such datasets to be created with eash (as evidences by OKPulse for example) and then sold as a highly valueable, context rick dataset.
-We also allow for such rich personal data based datasets to be grouped togetehr and sold in bulk with our Data Coaltions tcehnology.
+We also allow for such rich personal data based datasets to be grouped togetehr and sold in bulk with our Data Coalitions tcehnology.

 ### Data needs to be traded across chain
 Itheum also is building from day-1 to enable for data to be traded across blockcahins, we believe the future web will be built "multiple blockchains" and inteerroprability is key.
 With data (especially) we need to ensure that it can flow between blochains with ease.
 For e.g. with Ithem, you can place data for sale on Ethreum and purchase access to it on POlygon.